 We score all our fund managers based on their ability to meet our minimum expectations across five areas of responsible investment:

-Our Responsible investment framework gives more detail on our expectations of fund managers.
+Our responsible investment policy gives more detail on our expectations of fund managers.

 Changes to funds or managers can be made for a variety of reasons, not just performance.
 Our guiding principle is to make sure that any changes help us meet our Funds Promise commitment to investors.